Honda Small Hybrid Sports Concept

-Honda Small Hybrid Sports Concept is a hybrid concept car developed by Honda.
+Honda Small Hybrid Sports Concept is front-engine, front wheel drive hybrid concept car developed by Honda.
 The premiere of the concept car took place at the Geneva Motor Show in 2007.
-The car was designed by the European branch of Honda, based in Offenbach am Main, to combine the idea of a sports car, efficient and ecological.
+The car was designed by the European branch of Honda, based in Offenbach am Main, to combine the idea of a sports car that is efficient and ecological.

-The car has a front-wheel drive powered by a 4-cylinder petrol-electric engine with a CVT transmission.
+The car was supposed to be powered by a hybrid Inline-4 with CVT.
 The car's suspension was mounted on 20-inch rims with 165/60 tires.

+The same year, the Small Hybrid Sports Concept was followed by the Compact Renaissance Zero concept in the 2007 Tokyo Motor show.